dmint789/stat-tracker/README.md

 This is a list of just **some** of the planned features:

-1. Tracking PBs for the year/month
+1. Adding customization options for stat categories
+2. Add search functionality
-2. Tracking worst results
+3. Tracking worst results
-3. Showing past PBs
+4. Showing past PBs
-4. Seeing a history of all PBs
+5. Seeing a history of all PBs
-5. Creating formulae that automatically calculate something based on some of the entered numeric stat types
+6. Creating formulae that automatically calculate something based on some of the entered numeric stat types
+7. Display graphs/bar charts showing data from all entries

 ## Screenshots